KennethNguyen/instagram-post-clone/README.md

 Using React, Redux, and Material UI to create a clone of the two versions of Instagram posts (mobile portrait and web view landscape) with a few functionality features.
 Front-end application only with hardcoded mock data and data persistence to local storage.
 The user is able to tinker around with this application as 'waterguy242' :)

-Currently it only looks like a chatbox with the add and like comment features and barebones UI.
+Currently the portrait version is almost finished with a few details/features missing such as viewing more comments, truncating comments to not overflow the post vertically, and the replies feature.

 ## Features